yagmur-ero/1stYear_javaLearning/README2.md

 This program simulates a simple password verification system.
 It allows the user up to 3 attempts to enter the correct password.
-If the correct password ("Rumgay*") is entered, access is granted.
+If the correct password ("*Password*") is entered, access is granted.
 Otherwise, the program denies access after 3 failed attempts.

 Topics covered: